mayurnikhare/weather_app/README.md

 ---

-## ⭐ Contributing
+## ⭐ If you like this project

-Feel free to fork this project and improve it.
-Contributions are welcome!

----

-## 📜 License

-This project is open-source and available under the MIT License.
+Give a ⭐ on GitHub and feel free to contribute!